For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: eamesBot – Shutterstock

 Inflation plays a big part in deciding the interest rates of Student Loans.
-The interest rates change each September and generally remain the same until the following August.
+The interest rates change each September and generally (but not always) remain the same until the following August.

 Here's a quick overview of how interest rates work, depending on which plan your Student Loan is on: